luisdavidgarcia/JobTracker-CPP/README.md

 │   │   │   └── PostgresDatabaseManager.cpp
 │   │   ├── llm
 │   │   │   └── FastAPIClient.cpp
-│   │   ├── main.cpp
-│   │   └── utils
-│   │       └── EnviromentConfig.cpp
+│   │   └── main.cpp
 │   └── python
 │       ├── main.py
 │       └── nlp_utils.py
 └── tests
+    └── cpp
         ├── CMakeLists.txt
         └── pasteJobDescription_test.cpp
 ```

 #### Core Files Explained Simply

-1. `src/cpp/app/JobTracker.cpp`: This is the main program which contains the core logic for
+1. `src/cpp/app/JobTracker.cpp`: This is the main program which contains the
-    accepting pasted Job Applications, requesting the FastAPI backend to process it with Spacy,
+    core logic for accepting pasted Job Applications, requesting the FastAPI
-    and saving the returned parsed JSON data to the Postgres database.
+    backend to process it with Spacy, and saving the returned parsed JSON data
+    to the Postgres database.
-2. `src/cpp/data/JobApplication.cpp`: Contains the data structure that encapsulates a Job
+2. `src/cpp/data/JobApplication.cpp`: Contains the data structure that
-   Application with fields specified in `init.sql`
+    encapsulates a Job Application with fields specified in `init.sql`
-3. `src/cpp/db/PostgresDatabaseManager.cpp`: Contains the libpqxx interface and logic to submit
+3. `src/cpp/db/PostgresDatabaseManager.cpp`: Contains the libpqxx interface and
-   parsed, JSON applications to the database
+    logic to submit parsed, JSON applications to the database
-4. `src/cpp/llm/FastAPIClient.cpp`: Serves as the backbone for creating POST requests to the
+4. `src/cpp/llm/FastAPIClient.cpp`: Serves as the backbone for creating POST
-   FastAPI backend to process raw plain text Job Application
+    requests to the FastAPI backend to process raw plain text Job Application
-5. `src/cpp/utils/EnvrionmentConfig.cpp`: Parses your `.env` file for enviroment variables which
-   are used for interacting and setting up the database
-6. `src/python/main.py`: Creates the FastAPI backend which accepts POST requests and processes
+6. `src/python/main.py`: Creates the FastAPI backend which accepts POST
-    them into formatted JSON Job Application objects with the Natural Language Processing (NLP)
+    requests and processes them into formatted JSON Job Application objects
-    utility `JobProcessor`
+    with the Natural Language Processing (NLP) utility `JobProcessor`
-7. `src/python/nlp_utils.py`: Homes the `JobProcessor` class that executes the parsing logic to
+7. `src/python/nlp_utils.py`: Homes the `JobProcessor` class that executes the
-    parse the raw plain text Job Application into a JSON format
+    parsing logic to parse the raw plain text Job Application into a JSON format

 ## Resources